-- 1. Disconnect the hood sensor cable from the system board (1). - Use a tool to slide the sensor toward the back of the computer to remove it (2).
+- 1. Disconnect the hood sensor cable from the system board connector (1). - 2.
+Using a screwdriver or similar tool, push the sensor (2) out of the slot in the rear of the computer.

 To install the hood sensor, reverse the removal procedure.